SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Unit_Tests.md

     * **Purpose**: To test the primary handler for OpenAI-compatible `/v1/chat/completions` endpoints.
     * **Strategy**: Verifies correct URL generation.
 Tests the parsing of standard OpenAI SSE streams and non-streaming JSON responses.
 Uses parameterized tests to ensure graceful handling of malformed or incomplete response data from the API.
-Also tests the `_build_messages_from_conversation` method for multimodal support, verifying the transformation of user and `images` messages into OpenAI's multimodal content block format, including handling of various image source types: HTTP URLs, file URIs, data URIs, and raw base64 strings.
+Also tests the `_build_messages_from_conversation` method for multimodal support, verifying that messages with an `images` key are transformed into OpenAI's multimodal content block format on their originating message, including handling of various image source types: HTTP URLs, file URIs, data URIs, and raw base64 strings.

 * **`test_openai_completions_api_handler.py`**